Generative Consistency Models for Estimation of Kinetic Parametric Image Posteriors in Total-Body PET: Abstract

 \section{Abstract}

-Dynamic total body positron emission tomography (TB-PET) makes it feasible to measure the kinetics of all organs in the body simultaneously which may lead to important applications in multi-organ disease and systems physiology.
+Dynamic total body positron emission tomography (TB-PET) makes it feasible to measure the kinetics of the tracer in all organs of the body simultaneously which may lead to important applications in multi-organ disease and systems physiology.
 Since whole-body kinetics are highly heterogeneous with variable signal-to-noise ratios, parametric images should ideally comprise not only point estimates but also measures of posterior statistical uncertainty.
 However, standard Bayesian techniques, such as Markov chain Monte Carlo (MCMC), are computationally prohibitive at the total body scale.
 We introduce a generative consistency model (CM) that generates samples from the posterior distributions of the kinetic model parameters given measured time-activity curves and arterial input function.
 CM is able to collapse the hundreds of iterations required by standard diffusion models into just 3 denoising steps.
+The CM was evaluated using physiologically realistic simulations and an application to a subject's dynamic [$^{18}$F]FDG TB-PET dataset analyzed with a standard single-input two-tissue compartment model.
 When trained on 500,000 physiologically realistic two-tissue compartment model simulations, the CM produces similar accuracy to MCMC (median absolute percent error $< 5\%$; median K-L divergence $< 0.5$) but is more than five orders of magnitude faster.
 CM produces more reliable $\mathit{K_i}$ images than the Patlak method by avoiding the assumption of irreversibility, while also offering valuable information on statistical uncertainty of parameter estimates and the underlying model.
 The proposed framework removes the computational barrier to routine, fully Bayesian parametric imaging in TB-PET and is readily extensible to other tracers and compartment models.